rsolter/DC-Bike-Share-Forecasting/README.md

 # DC Bike Share Forecasting

-This repository contains two forecasting projects - one for monthly ridership data using ARIMA methods and one for daily ridership data with Facebook's prophet package.
+This repository contains two forecasting projects relating to ridership of the DC Capitol Bike Share: one for monthly ridership data using ARIMA methods and one for daily ridership data with Facebook's prophet package